New York Public Transportation Accident Lawyer

 This notice must be properly served on the appropriate agency.
 As noted above, the number of different transit agencies is legion, and it is not often obvious which agency is responsible.
 Filing a claim with the wrong agency can be disastrous to your case, causing you to miss the deadline for filing with the appropriate agency.

 Keep in mind that there are agency employees who do nothing but handle these claims day in and day out.
 They are experts in the procedural rules and in investigating claims and making determinations.
-In order to preserve your rights and have the best chance at a successful resolution of your claim, it is best to be represented by a knowledgeable and experienced personal injury attorney to help you with your case.
+In order to preserve your rights and have the best chance at a successful resolution of your claim, it is best to be represented by a knowledgeable and experienced New York public transportation accident lawyer to help you with your case.
 In New York City, contact Leandros A. Vrionedes, P.C.